lewis12307/HobbyHub/README.md

 Each major feature lives in its own Django app, with each app contained in its own folder.
 - `accounts/` contains all functionality related to user authentication (signup, login/logout) and profile management (viewing, editing, deleting profiles)
 - `friends/` contains all functionality related to finding friends, sending friend requests, responding to friend requests, viewing friends, and removing friends
-- `encouragement_notes/` contains all functionality related to sending and viewing kudos messages between friends
+- `encouragement_notes/` contains all functionality related to sending kudos messages and viewing kudos messages received from friends
-- `hobbies/` contains all functionality related to creating hobbies, deleting hobbies, viewing specific hobby details, viewing all your hobbies, and sorting hobbies.
+- `hobbies/` contains all functionality related to creating hobbies, deleting hobbies, viewing specific hobby details, viewing all your hobbies, and sorting hobbies
-- `hobby_sessions/` contains all functionality for creating, editing, and deleting hobby sessions associated with a specific hobby
+- `hobby_sessions/` contains all functionality related to creating, editing, and deleting hobby sessions associated with a specific hobby

 Each Django app folder includes:
 - `apps.py`, which defines the app’s configuration so Django can register and manage the app
 - `__init__.py`, which marks the folder as a Python package so the app and its modules can be imported correctly
-- `urls.py`,which defines the feature’s URL patterns and maps them to the appropriate views
+- `urls.py`, which defines the feature’s URL patterns and maps them to the appropriate views
 - `views.py`, which contains the logic for handling incoming HTTP requests related to the feature
 - `models.py`, which defines the Django ORM models and database schema for the feature
 - `migrations/` folder, which contains Django’s migration files that track and apply changes to the database schema
-- `templates/<app name>` folder, which stores the HTML templates for that app
+- `templates/<app name>` folder, which stores the HTML templates for the feature
 - (Django app folders may also include a `forms.py` and `validators.py` when the feature requires custom forms or validation logic.)

 ## Setup